When is the next green list update announcement?

-The UK’s traffic light system will be updated according to changing risk levels
+The UK’s traffic light system will be updated every three weeks, or according to changing risk levels

 On 17 May, foreign leisure travel got the go-ahead in England.